Volunteer Foundations Training

 Check out the training requirements for various adult education volunteer roles in Volunteer Training Requirements by Role and view and download a checklist of the requirements for each training.

-Both the 12-hour and the 4-hour training consist of two components: Core Training Modules, which are required for all volunteers, and Targeted Training Modules, which volunteers select depending on the level of learner/s that they are working with, the specific skill that is being taught, or if they are delivering remote instruction.
+Both the 12-hour and the 4-hour training consist one or more Core Training Modules, which are required for all volunteers.
+Targeted Training Modules, which volunteers select depending on the level of learner/s that they are working with, the specific skill that is being taught, or if they are delivering remote instruction, are required for the 12-hour program, and optional for the 4-hour program.

 Check out the tabs below for descriptions of the Volunteer Foundations Training options.